-The Desktop Management Interface (DMI) specification has been proposed by the The Desktop Management Task Force (DMTF) to provide a solution to some of the problems of system management.
-DMI defines components which perform several of the functions described above, including collection and storage of management information and defined interfaces for reporting management information for use by management applications.
+The DMI specification was proposed by the Desktop Management Task Force (DMTF) to provide a solution to some of the problems of system management.
+DMI defines components that perform several of the functions described above, including collection and storage of management information and defined interfaces for reporting management information for use by management applications.